 Can alternate media be used for collection and transport?

-Yes, the following media types are acceptable for ARUP’s Orthopoxvirus (includes monkeypox virus) by PCR test: M4, M4-RT, M5, M5-RT, M6, UTM, BD Universal Transport Media (UVT), BD Liquid Amies Elution Swab (eSwab), Cellmatics Viral Transport Pack, ChlamTrans Transport Media, Bartels ViraTrans Transport Media, Bartels FlexTrans Transport Media, Hardy Diagnostic Media CVM and VCM, Meridian Viral Transport Media, Starplex Multitrans System and Saline.
+Yes, the following media types are acceptable for ARUP’s Orthopoxvirus (includes monkeypox virus) by PCR test: M4, M4-RT, M5, M5-RT, M6, UTM, BD Universal Transport Media (UVT), BD Liquid Amies Elution Swab (eSwab), Cellmatics Viral Transport Pack, ChlamTrans Transport Media, Bartels ViraTrans Transport Media, Bartels FlexTrans Transport Media, Hardy Diagnostic Media CVM and VCM, Meridian Viral Transport Media, Starplex Multitrans System, and Saline.

 Is the specimen’s source required for ARUP’s Orthopoxvirus (includes monkeypox virus) by PCR test?

-Yes, the specimen source and media type are required for all monkeypox testing to ensure that tests are performed on validated specimen and media and for the purpose of public health reporting.
+Yes, the specimen source and media type are required for all monkeypox virus testing to ensure that tests are performed on validated specimen and media and for the purpose of public health reporting.
 Please provide the specimen source and media type for each order.

 How will positive results be communicated?

 When orthopoxvirus DNA is detected in a patient specimen, an ARUP representative will call our client labs to report the result as an “alert value.”
-Results will also be available on ARUP Connect or in our client’s interface.
+Results will also be available on ARUP Connect or on our client’s interface.

 Can I receive an example report for ARUP’s orthopoxvirus test?